Okapi: Evolution

-Characteristics
+Description

 The okapi is a medium-sized giraffid, standing 1.5 m tall at the shoulder.
 Its average body length is about 2.5 m and its weight ranges from 200 to 350 kg.
 It has a long neck, and large and flexible ears.
 In sharp contrast to the white horizontal stripes on the legs and white ankles, the okapi's coat is a chocolate to reddish brown.
 The distinctive stripes resemble those of a zebra.
 These features serve as an effective camouflage amidst dense vegetation.
 The face, throat, and chest are greyish white.
 Interdigital glands are present on all four feet, and are slightly larger on the front feet.
 Male okapis have short, hair-covered horn-like structures called ossicones, less than 15 cm in length, which are similar in form and function to the ossicones of a giraffe.
 The okapi exhibits sexual dimorphism, with females 4.2 cm taller on average, slightly redder, and lacking prominent ossicones, instead possessing hair whorls.